 Cherrie Woods, PR Consultant at www.eclecticpr.com, scheduled the following events for me:

-A man needs a good woman, family and friends by his side.
+A man needs a good woman, family and friends by his side...I consider myself very lucky!

 Leon looks stiff with Sean Yoes, host of First Edition on WEAA 88.9FM on May 15th.
 Thanks to Sean and Iyore, Producer!

-The Shadows of My Soul costs $10.99.
-This price does not include tax and shipping & handling.
+The Shadows of My Soul costs $12.00.
+This new price does not include tax and/or shipping & handling.
 To purchase the poetry paperback, use your mouse to click on the Purchase button above.

 Sign up to hear from me about sales, book signings, and other events.